top of page

 Place the strained pulp in a large saucepot and add the onion mixture and the rest of the ingredients except the citric acid/lemon juice.
 Cook until it reaches a simmer.

 I like to use citric acid for this recipe because I want to maintain how thick it is but you could use lemon juice if you prefer.
 After adding the citric acid I like to stir it with a chopstick to disperse it.
-I fill the jars leaving 1/2-inch headspace.

 Canning Directions:

-Once your sauce has completed processing, space the jars about an inch apart on the counter for 24 hours to cool and completely seal.
+Once your sauce has completed processing, turn off the heat, remove the lid, and allow it to cool for 5 minutes.
+Then, space the jars about an inch apart on a heat-resistant surface for 24 hours to cool and completely seal.

 If your jar did not seal, then place it in the fridge and use it immediately.
-Store the sealed jars in your pantry to enjoy for the next 1-3 years.
+You can tell it has sealed if the center of the lid is depressed down.
+If it sealed well, remove the band, wash the jars with hot soapy water and store them in your cool, dry, dark pantry to enjoy for the next 1-3 years.
 After three years the nutritional value of canned food diminishes.
 The quality is best in the first year.

-If you have any questions about canning with a pressure canner or how to adjust the pressure or processing time for altitude, take a look at our canning basics videos.
+If you have any questions about canning with a boiling water bath or how to adjust the pressure or processing time for altitude, take a look at my canning basics videos.

 Stir Gently.png